yinglinglow/yinglinglow.github.io/blog/_posts/2018-02-22-shifting-tumblr.md

 love it.

 if you ever get an error, remember to check your URL - there shouldn't be a '/' at the end!

+for the guys who use markdown in your usual blog posts (like me), still import using html! i find that it preserves the paragraphing and all better.